Poteet wins MLB debut, Marlins edge Diamondbacks 3-2

 Peacock (1-1) took the loss after giving up three runs, two earned, over five innings.
 It was the right-hander’s first career start, which was needed because scheduled starter Zac Gallen was placed on the 10-day injured list on Wednesday.

+Peacock certainly wasn’t perfect, but considering the short notice, Diamondbacks manager Torey Lovullo was impressed.

+“He met the expectation of what we thought he was capable of doing,” Lovullo said.
+“I thought it was a solid day.”

 The Marlins wrapped up the game with four scoreless innings from their bullpen that included stints from Richard Bleier, Anthony Bass and Dylan Floro.
 Yimi García pitched the ninth for his sixth save.
-For the final two outs, Aguilar made a leaping catch of Eduardo Escobar’s line drive and stepped on first to double off Tim Locastro.

 Poteet was the sixth Marlins player to make his major league debut this season.